nspeer12/simulator/README.md

 Visualize physical phenomenom at a macro and micro level.
 See concepts such as Newton's law affect particles at a macro level, and charged particles interact on an atomic level.

+*Note: I made this at 4 a.m. so please excuse any issues.
+Feel free to contribute or report any issues.*

 ## How to Run